Program: M.S., Computer Science

 All courses in the student’s graduate program must be completed with a grade of “C” or better.
 No course taken more than 7 years prior to the date of which all requirements for the degree are completed may be counted as part of the 30 units in the degree program.
 No time limit applies to courses taken to satisfy Computer Science M.S. prerequisite requirements.

-Select three of the following four areas of study and complete one course from each of those three areas.
+Select four of the following five areas of study and complete one course from each of those four areas.
 The areas of study and the courses available for selection in each area are shown below:

 b.
 Culminating Experience (6 units)

-Each Computer Science M.S. candidate must submit a proposal for a thesis or graduate project to be done under the supervision of a faculty member.
-When the thesis or project is approved by that faculty member, the graduate coordinator and the department chair, the proposal becomes a contract between the student and the department as to the work to be done for the thesis or graduate project.
-A three-member project/thesis committee is formed with that faculty member as its chair.
-When the work is done, the student must prepare a report and defend or present the results of the thesis or graduate project before the committee.
-The report and presentation must be approved by the student’s project/thesis committee.
+Each Computer Science M.S. candidate must submit a proposal for a thesis to be done under the supervision of a faculty member.
+When the thesis is approved by that faculty member, the graduate coordinator and the department chair, the proposal becomes a contract between the student and the department as to the work to be done for the thesis.
+A three-member thesis committee is formed with that faculty member as its chair.
+When the work is done, the student must prepare a report and defend or present the results of the thesis before the committee.
+The report and presentation must be approved by the student’s thesis committee.

 Total Units Required for the M.S.
 Degree: 30